tuvo0515/tuvo0515/README.md

 # 👋 Hello!
 This is Tu Vo

 ## 📚 About Me
-I'm a fourth-year Computer Science student with a strong passion for problem-solving and working with numbers.
-My interest in programming began at the age of 10, when I was first introduced to the Pascal language.
-This experience sparked my enthusiasm for technology and its potential to simplify our daily lives.
-My motivation stems from my love for coding and my curiosity for discovering innovative solutions to complex challenges.
+As a fourth-year Computer Science student, my passion lies in problem-solving and working with numbers.
+I've had the opportunity to participate in hands-on projects that allowed me to apply my skills in real-world scenarios.

+During my academic journey, I have also become proficient in project management tools like Notion, Trello, and Jira, further developing my ability to organize, document, and streamline development processes.
+My experience as a Scrum Master has provided me with valuable insights into Agile methodologies and the importance of collaboration and efficiency in the software development process.

 ## 💻 Skills
 Programming Languages: C++, Python, R, Java, JavaScript, CSS